Ties - Part I, assessment and planning

 Overview

-As information about ties becomes more well-known, many families ask if their baby has ties.
-Ties are tight connective tissues (called a frenulum, or frenum) in the mouth - they can be under the tongue (tongue tie), lips (lip ties), or cheeks (buccal ties).
-Ties cause oral tension, and make it difficult for a baby to feed effectively (and can cause other issues later in life).
-I think of feeding difficulties as an “early warning system” - if a baby can not use their oral motions properly to nurse or bottle feed effectively, there is a higher chance that other problem may occur later in life.
+Ties are tight connective tissues (called a frenulum, or frenum) that can be under the tongue (tongue tie), lips (lip ties), or cheeks (buccal ties).
+Ties cause oral tension, and make it difficult for a baby to feed effectively (breast and bottle).
+I think of feeding difficulties as an “early warning system” - if a baby can not use their oral motions properly to nurse or bottle feed effectively, there is a higher chance other issues can occur later in life, including aspects of oral-facial development, which can impact speech, eating solids, airway health and more.

-The first step when a baby is having feeding difficulties is a full functional evaluation (note - this post is not a substitute for that evaluation!).
-An IBCLC (International Board Certified Lactation Consultant) or SLP (Speech Language Pathologist) with extensive oral/body tension training are the best practitioners for this evaluation - which is a thorough assessment of:
+The first step when a baby has feeding difficulties is a full functional evaluation (note - this post is not a substitute for that evaluation!).
+An IBCLC (International Board Certified Lactation Consultant) or SLP (Speech Language Pathologist) with extensive training in oral/body tension are the best practitioners for this evaluation - which is a thorough assessment of:

 Baby’s latch to breast and/or bottle